owasp-amass/.github/profile/README.md

 The system includes key efforts and tools to help understand attack surfaces:

 * [Docker Compose](https://github.com/owasp-amass/amass-docker-compose) - for in-depth attack surface mapping and asset discovery
-* [Docker Image](https://hub.docker.com/r/owaspamass/amass) - all capabilities built from the [amass repo](https://github.com/owasp-amass/amass) in one image
+* [Docker Image](https://hub.docker.com/r/owaspamass/amass) - all the capabilities built from the [amass repo](https://github.com/owasp-amass/amass) in one Docker image
-* [The Amass Tool](https://github.com/owasp-amass/amass) - for all the development related to external attack surface collection
+* [The Amass Platform](https://github.com/owasp-amass/amass) - for all the development related to external attack surface collection
-* [Asset Database](https://github.com/owasp-amass/asset-db) - for easy storage, navigation, and management of OAM data
+* [Asset Database](https://github.com/owasp-amass/asset-db) - for easy storage, navigation, and management of the OAM data
 * [Open Asset Model](https://github.com/owasp-amass/open-asset-model) - the uniform way to represent assets exposed on the Internet

 > You can find detailed installation instructions and documentation in the [Amass Docs](https://github.com/owasp-amass/docs) repo.